 - ¼ teaspoon salt

-- 6 large apples (Use a variety of apples for the best result)
+- 6 large apples, about 2 pounds (Use a variety of apples for the best result)

 - 3 large eggs

 - 10 tablespoons (5 oz or 142g) unsalted butter, melted and cooled

 - Preheat the oven to 350 degrees F. and grease a 10-inch springform pan with butter (alternately line it with parchment paper which will make the cake very easy to remove from the pan)

 - In a small bowl, whisk the flour, baking powder, and salt then set aside.

 - Peel, core, and thinly slice the apples.